 Working on science experiments with preschoolers is one of my favourite aspects of teaching young kids.
 It sows seeds of wonder and excitement creating magic and seeing laws of nature unfold in front of your eyes.
 Preschool kids love learning about colours.
-There are tons of different ways to teach children the concept of mixing colours in order to create new one.
-We decided to have some fun with water beads and conduct experiment to see what happens when two different colours mix.
+There are tons of different ways to teach children the concept of mixing colours to create a new one.
+We decided to have some fun with water beads and conduct an experiment to see what happens when two different colours mix.
 If you don’t know what the water beads are, I’ll explain.
 Water beads are polymer crystal gel balls.
 When they come in contact with water they absorb it and start to expand.

 Now, a very important note:

 I was tempted to introduce my daughter the water beads a long time ago, but I decided to wait until I was 100% sure she will be safe playing with them and won’t try to swallow water beads.
 She is 4.5 now and was actively supervised by me when playing with water beads.
 These should never be around young children and children who like to take things in their mouth.
 Gel beads are non-toxic and safe for children to touch.
 However, these water beads are not edible.
 They should never be swollen since they can expand 200 times their size in child’s tummy.
 Please, use your best judgment when introducing children to water beads activity to decide if it’s safe to do so.
-I constantly kept my eye on my daughter and explained her explicitly that we can’t take these into mouth.
+I always kept my eye on my daughter and explained her explicitly that we can’t take these into the mouth.

 Here is what we’ve done afterwards:

 - filled up a clear jar of water, poured yellow water beads and left it for 4 hours to absorb water and expand

 - poured water into a bowl and added blue food colouring